auth0/docs/CONTRIBUTING.md

 This sample demonstrates how to retrieve an Auth0 user’s profile and how to update it via the Management API.
 After following the steps outlined here, you will be able to retrieve, set, and update a user profile.”

 * Add link to quickstart in README

-##### Important Snippets:
+##### Important Snippets
 1. Installation
 2. Retrieving the user’s profile
 3. Setting the user’s profile
 4. Updating the user’s profile

 #### Continuous Integration
 Each sample repo should have appropriate CI setup.
 You should use the appropriate CI system for the sample.
 Typically this is Travis CI.
 The CI system does not need to have extensive tests, but should simply ensure that the project downloads dependencies and builds correctly.
 If possible we should test to make sure there are no build warnings either.

-In the case of things like iOS and Android samples, we should build with multiple version of Android/Xcode, etc. You can see an example here: https://travis-ci.org/auth0/Auth0.swift
+In the case of things like iOS and Android samples, we should build with multiple version of Android/Xcode, etc. You can see an example here: <https://travis-ci.org/auth0/Auth0.swift>

 1. No need to write code or specialized guide for mobile
 2. We don't have a lot of stuff finished to be doing this one in mobile.